“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 Where we call home reveals us.

-And while it is a fine thing to hang a picture of your first home close to your heart, it is also a fine thing to live in a house you have made warmer and happier than the house where you began.
+And while it is a fine thing to hang a picture of your first home close to your heart, it is also a fine thing to live in a home you have made warmer and happier than the one where you began.

 Read more by Jeannette Cooperman here.